 In addition to class and school exams, every student will take part in the Archdiocesan testing program which includes the Archdiocesan religion tests, interim assessments, and New York State Education Department assessments.
+All students enrolled at our school are expected to participate in all exams and assessments.
+No alternative assignments will be provided.

-Archdiocesan Test (Will be used as the student's end-year examination for grades 6-8)
+Archdiocesan Test (Will be e used as the student's e end-year examination for grades 6-8) Religion Test Grade 3 to 8 June